About

 Evolving

-At Silk Road Rising we know that representation matters; it shapes perceptions, informs conversations, and influences policies.
-In our increasingly diverse American society, we view representation as key to having a seat at the table.
+At Silk Road Cultural Center we know that representation matters; it shapes perceptions, informs conversations, and influences policies.
+In our increasingly diverse In our increasingly diverse American society, we view representation as key to having a “seat at the table.”

-Understanding that cultures are inherently linked and not ranked, our stories explore the intersections of cultures without undermining the specificities of cultures.
-In striving for a society that values art over ideology and inquiry over dogma, we embrace the complexities and contradictions of our human experiences.
+Understanding that cultures are inherently linked and not ranked, our artwork explores the intersections of cultures without undermining the specificities of cultures.
+In striving for a society that values art over ideology and inquiry over dogma, we welcome the complexities and contradictions of our human experiences.

-We approach storytelling as a catalyst for connecting peoples, places, histories, and futures.
-Stories are both a destination and a crossroads; a sanctuary for healing ourselves, healing our communities, and healing our world.
+We embrace storytelling in many forms including theatre, film, digital media, music, dance, literature, visual art, and food.
+At Silk Road Cultural Center, art is both a crossroads and a destination; a sanctuary for healing ourselves, healing our communities, and healing our world.

 Our Board, Staff, & Company